betalantz/cosmic_travel_v2/README.md

 If the `Scientist` exists, return JSON data in the format below. **Note**: you will need to serialize the data for this response differently than for the `GET /scientists` route.
-Make sure to include an array of missions for each scientist.
+Make sure to include an array of planets that each scientist has visited.

 ```json
 {